TorbenRahbekKoch/compact-collection-json/Specification/readme.md

 Even though the format has been inspired by Collection+JSON it is not directly compatible.

+Whereas Collection+JSON uses a name/value format for the data, this format uses anonymous objects, which takes up less space and amounts to less parsing and manipulation for the client.

 #### Author:

 Torben Rahbek Koch (torben@rahbekkoch.dk)